ibm-cloud-docs/openwhisk/parameters.md

 # Working with parameters

-Learn how to set parameters on packages and Actions for deployment, and how to pass parameters to Actions during invocation.
-You can also use a file to store parameters and pass the filename to the Action, rather than supply each parameter individually on the command line.
+Learn how to set parameters on packages and actions for deployment, and how to pass parameters to actions during invocation.
+You can also use a file to store parameters and pass the filename to the action, rather than supply each parameter individually on the command line.
 {: shortdesc}

-With serverless Actions, data is supplied by adding parameters to the Actions, which are declared as an argument to the main serverless function.
+With serverless actions, data is supplied by adding parameters to the actions, which are declared as an argument to the main serverless function.
 All data arrives this way and the values can be set in a few different ways.
-The first option is to supply parameters when an Action or package is created (or updated).
+The first option is to supply parameters when an action or package is created (or updated).
 This option is useful for data that stays the same on every execution, equivalent to environment variables on other platforms, or for default values that might be overridden at invocation time.
-The second option is to supply parameters when the Action is invoked which overrides any parameters that were previously set.
+The second option is to supply parameters when the action is invoked which overrides any parameters that were previously set.

-## Passing parameters to an Action during invocation
+## Passing parameters to an action during invocation
 {: #pass-params-action}

-Parameters can be passed to an Action when it is invoked.
+Parameters can be passed to an action when it is invoked.
 The examples that are provided use JavaScript but all the other languages work in the same way.
 To see detailed examples, check out the following topics on [Javascript actions](./openwhisk_actions.html#creating-and-invoking-javascript-actions), [Swift actions](./openwhisk_actions.html#creating-swift-actions), [Python actions](./openwhisk_actions.html#creating-python-actions), [Java actions](./openwhisk_actions.html#creating-java-actions), [PHP actions](./openwhisk_actions.html#creating-php-actions), [Docker actions](./openwhisk_actions.html#creating-docker-actions) or [Go actions](./openwhisk_actions.html#creating-go-actions).

-1. Use parameters in the Action.
+1. Use parameters in the action.
 For example, create a file that is named **hello.js** with the following content:
   ```javascript
   function main(params) {
       return {payload:  'Hello, ' + params.name + ' from ' + params.place};